Take in Tokyo's electrifying energy and traditional culture

 Shuttle: Airport Bus TYO-NRT departs to Tokyo Station and Ginza (1–1.25 hours) every 20 minutes (7.30am to 10.45pm) and costs JPY ¥1300 one way.Back to top

 Catch cherry blossoms and cool weather in March and April.
 A festival-laden summer also coincides with the rainy season in late June and July, with August being hot but less crowded as locals flee the heat.
 Autumn (September to November) is the most pleasant with blue skies against autumnal colours.
 Winter is chilly with occasional snow.Back to top

-Tokyo's famously efficient public transport system is made up of a mix of Japan Rail opens in new window trains, Tokyo Metro opens in new window subway lines and a handful of private rail companies.
-There is also a comprehensive bus network opens in new window.
+Tokyo's famously efficient public transport system is made up of a mix of Japan Rail trains, Tokyo Metro and Toei subway lines, and a handful of private rail companies.
+There is also a comprehensive bus network.